deepset-ai/haystack/docs/_src/usage/usage/pipelines.md

 ### YAML File Definitions

 For your convenience, there is also the option of defining and loading pipelines in YAML files.
+Having your pipeline available in a YAML is particularly useful when you move between experimentation and production environments.
+Just export the YAML from your notebook / IDE and import it into your production environment.
+It also helps with version control of pipelines, allows you to share your pipeline easily with colleagues, and simplifies the configuration of pipeline parameters in production.

-For example, you can define an save a simple Retriever Reader pipeline by saving the following to a file:
+For example, you can define and save a simple Retriever Reader pipeline by saving the following to a file:

 ```yaml
 version: '0.7'